Kelly E. Lyons, Ph.D.

 Publications: Click here

 Dr. Lyons' primary areas of research are Parkinson's disease and essential tremor.
 She has more than 200 articles and presentations in these areas.
-She is co-editor of the Handbook of Parkinson's disease, 3rd, 4th and 5th editions; Therapy of Parkinson's Disease 3rd Edition; and Handbook of Essential Tremor and Other Tremor Disorders.
-Dr. Lyons is President of the International Essential Tremor Foundation; Co-Editor in Chief of the International Journal of Neuroscience; and Editor and Chair of the Movement Disorder Journal CME committee.
+She is co-editor of the Handbook of Parkinson's Disease, 3rd, 4th and 5th editions; Therapy of Parkinson's Disease, 3rd Edition; and Handbook of Essential Tremor and Other Tremor Disorders.
+Dr. Lyons is President of the International Essential Tremor Foundation.